yuanshunning/pickit-docs/docs/documentation/pattern/detection-pickit-pattern.rst

 Define the 3D scene
 ~~~~~~~~~~~~~~~~~~~

-The first step of Pick-it Pattern is to define where the Pick-it system
+The first step of Pickit Pattern is to define where the Pickit system
 should look.
 The 3D scene is defined by a Region of Interest and the
 optimize detection parameters.
 These detection parameters are explained
 in the article  `Explaining the Pattern detection